 - Try Soy in equal measure – it’s not the same flavor, but will add the salty note.

-- Self Rising: To substitute regular flour for self rising, for each cup add 1 1/2 teaspoons of baking powder and 1/2 teaspoon salt and 1/4 teaspoon baking soda to the bottom of the cup.
+- Self Rising: To substitute regular flour for self-rising, for each cup of flour, first add 1 teaspoon of baking powder, 1/2 teaspoon salt and 1/4 teaspoon baking soda to the bottom of the cup.
 Fill the cup with flour and level off.

 Frosting Substitutes, Healthier:

 - Top your baked goods with fresh fruit or low-fat yogurt in vanilla or fruit flavors.

 - Powdered sugar and skim milk make a lower-calorie glaze for cookies.